 Fireworks Bylaw Review

 Do we need to update our Fireworks bylaw?
-Help us decide!
+Community feedback has been a big part of this decision!

 We’re reviewing our Fireworks bylaw to see if it’s still meeting Guelph’s needs for the use of fireworks in our city, or if it’s time for an update.
 We want to know if and how residents use fireworks to celebrate, and if there are specific dates and events that should be considered for firework sales and use or if their use should be restricted or prohibited altogether.

-Your feedback will help us determine whether we should recommend a change to the current bylaw to Council.
+Your feedback will help us determine whether we should recommend a change to the current bylaw to Council when we present to them later this fall.
+Watch this space and follow the project for updates as they are available

 About the Fireworks bylaw review